 As a guide, the values of about 5,000 hours at 2600K and about 20,000 hours at 2200K are adopted.

-In addition to the filament, the seal is also related to the lifespan of the lamp.
+In addition to the filament, the sealing part is also related to the life of the lamp.

-If the temperature of the seal part exceeds 180℃, the cause of the lifespan will change to the seal part.
+If the temperature of the sealing part exceeds 300°C, the cause of life will change to the sealing part.

-This is because the heat resistant temperature of the seal is up to 180℃.
+This is because the heat resistance temperature of the halogen lamp seal is 300°C.

-However, avoid using it at the limit temperature, and please be sure to cool the seal part so that it is below 150℃.
+Avoid using it at the heat-resistant temperature limit, and be sure to cool it down.

 The following is the lamp lifespan of a typical line heater.